Bay vs Bow Windows: What is the Difference?

 A classic 3-section angular bay window installed by KJM Group

 The angular lines of a classic 3-section Bay Window.
-Notice how it projects outward to create physical floor space inside.
+Notice how it dramatically projects outward to create physical floor space inside.

 2. What Are Bow Windows?